-The Washington State Department of Ecology (Ecology) approved the HRM as equivalent to the Ecology Stormwater Management Manuals for Western and Eastern Washington for compliance with Ecology-issued stormwater permits and WAC 173-270.
+The Washington State Department of Ecology (Ecology) approved the TESCM and HRM as equivalent to the Ecology Stormwater Management Manuals for Western and Eastern Washington for compliance with Ecology-issued stormwater permits and WAC 173-270.

-Most projects lend themselves to relatively straightforward application of one or more of the BMP options presented in the HRM.
-See HRM Section 1-4 on who to contact in instances where a site presents a challenge and does not lend itself easily to the approaches prescribed in the manual.
+Standard BMP options from the HRM fit most projects.
+See HRM Section 1-4 on who to contact when a site presents a challenge and does not lend itself easily to the approaches prescribed in the manual.

-430.03 303(d) and TMDL Impaired Water Bodies
+4. 303(d) and TMDL Impaired Water Bodies

-The CWA Section 303(d) requires Washington State to identify polluted water bodies every two years and submit the list to the U.S. Environmental Protection Agency (USEPA).
+The CWA Section 303(d) requires Washington State to identify polluted water bodies every two years and submit the list to the Environmental Protection Agency (EPA).
 Ecology develops a Total Maximum Daily Load (TMDL) for each water body segment included on the 303(d) list (40 CFR 130.7).
 TMDL water cleanup plans: